Water: From Vulnerability to Strength

 The introduction of NEWater in 2003 was a major milestone.
 This ultra-clean, high-grade reclaimed water is a Singapore success story and the pillar of our water sustainability.
 NEWater is produced by further purifying treated used water using advanced membrane technologies – namely, microfiltration, reverse osmosis and ultraviolet disinfection – making it ultra-clean and safe to drink.
 Today, Singapore has 5 NEWater plants producing this high-grade reclaimed water for use in industry.

 Desalinated water has been a part of our water supply since 2005 when Singapore’s first desalination plant was opened.
-Today, Singapore has three desalination plants with the third at Tuas opened in 2018.
-Two more desalination plants at Marina East and Jurong Island will be completed this year to further strengthen Singapore’s water supply resilience.
+Today, Singapore has four desalination plants.
+The fourth and newest desalination plant, the Keppel Marina East Desalination Plant, which commenced operations in June 2020, is Singapore’s first large-scale dual-mode desalination plant capable of treating both seawater and freshwater.
+The fifth desalination plant in Jurong Island will be completed this year to further strengthen Singapore’s water supply resilience.

 Our approach to water management can be distilled into three key strategies: collect every drop of water; reuse water endlessly; and desalinate more seawater.